realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 $ pip install -r requirements.txt
 ```

-Next, with PostgreSQL running locally, setup a new database named `iotd`.
+Next, with PostgreSQL running locally, set up a new database named `iotd`.
 Also, depending upon your local Postgres configuration, you may need to update the `DATABASES` configuration in *settings.py*.
 For example, I updated the config to:

 ```python
 DATABASES = {